junclemente/ads509-final_project/README.md

 # ⚙️ Methods

+- Exploratory Data Analysis
+- Text Cleaning
+- Topic Modeling
+- Sentiment Analysis

 # 🛠️ Technologies

-# 📝 Abstract
+- Python 3.11+
+- Pandas
+- NLTK
+- Numpy
+- Jupyter Notebook
+- Matplotlib / Seaborn
+- Scikit-learn
+- Streamlit
+- ChatGPT
+- VSCode

 # 🎯 Objective

 This project looks at how people talk about schools in high-performing vs. low-performing districts.
-We're pulling reviews and discussions from Yelp, Reddit, and Twitter to see both the overall sentiment (positive or negative) and the main themes that come up in these conversations.
+We're pulling reviews and discussions from Reddit to see both the overall sentiment (positive or negative) and the main themes that come up in these conversations.

 Our goals are to: